 - Foster, E.A., D.W.
 Franks, S. Mazzi, S.K.
 Darden, K.C.
 Balcomb, J.K.B.
 Ford, D.P.
 Croft 2012.
 Adaptive prolonged postreproductive life span in killer whales.
 Science, 337 (6100): 1313

 John K.B.
 Ford

-Adjunct Professor, Dept. of Zoology, UBC, and Research Scientist, Pacific Biological Station, Fisheries & Oceans Canada
+Adjunct Professor; Research Scientist, Pacific Biological Station, Fisheries & Oceans Canada